Hellenic American University

-The Hellenic American University was founded in 2004 in Manchester, New Hampshire, United States as a private degree-granting institution of higher education by an act of the New Hampshire State Legislature.
-The university has instructional locations in Nashua, New Hampshire and Athens, Greece.
+The Hellenic American University a private degree-granting institution of higher education founded in 2004 in Manchester, New Hampshire, with instructional locations in Nashua, New Hampshire and Athens, Greece.
 The Athens campus shares buildings with the Hellenic American Union (HAU) and the Hellenic American College (HAEC), a Greek affiliate.

 Hellenic American University is a member of the New Hampshire College & University Council (NHCUC), a non-profit consortium of 17 public and private institutions of higher education in the state of New Hampshire.